-We are investor and would like to express our strong objection to all the proposals in the above consultation paper (the "Consultation Paper").
+We are investor who has been making investments in IPOs and would like to express our strong objection to all the proposals in the above consultation paper (the "Consultation Paper").

 We take this opportunity to elaborate the rationale behind our strong objection below.